Samsung S26 Ultra live stock updates: Where to order new Samsung phone in the UK today

 There is also new Ultra-fast, Ultra-long lasting charge which can power up to 75% in 30 minutes.

 Plus, as we've come to expect from Samsung, the new Ultra is fast, using their most powerful processer yet – Snapdragon 8 Elite Gen 5 – to help the phone pack a serious punch.
-Whether you need that for gaming, work, design or just streaming your favourite show, it's sure to run smoothly.
+This combined with a 19% improved CPU and a 36% faster NPU means whether you need that for gaming, work, design or just streaming your favourite show, it's sure to run smoothly.

 Samsung Galaxy S26 Ultra vs Samsung Galaxy S25 Ultra: Is it worth the upgrade?